 Every reliable thin-steel plasma setup starts with clean, dry air, adequate power, and precise torch height control.

 Power next: match machine output and duty cycle to your cut plan.
-A compact unit like the Hypertherm Viper 30 XP handles thin sheet efficiently, but watch its 35% duty cycle—stage jobs, allow cooldown, and size circuits to prevent voltage sag.
+A compact unit like the Hypertherm Powermax 30 XP handles thin sheet efficiently, but watch its 35% duty cycle.
+Stage jobs, allow cooldown, and size circuits to prevent voltage sag.

 Torch height control (THC) closes the loop on arc voltage to maintain standoff, stabilizing kerf width and minimizing warp.
 Pair THC with speed and amperage tuned to gauge.

-1) Verify line pressure/CFM under load; leak-test hoses and fittings.
+1) Verify line pressure and CFM under load.
+Leak-test hoses and fittings.

 2) Calibrate THC: pierce height, cut height, and voltage.